khulnasoft/integrations-core/cilium/README.md

 ## Overview

-This check monitors [Cilium][1] through the Datadog Agent.
+This check monitors [Cilium][1] through the Khulnasoft Agent.
 The integration can either collect metrics from the `cilium-agent` or `cilium-operator`.

 ## Setup